Modularity and Heights of CM cycles on Kuga-Sato varieties: Relative trace formulas and height pairing

-Let $p$ be nonsplit in $K$.
-Let $\cS_{U_p}$ be the supersingular Lubin-Tate formal deformation space of level $U_p$ \cite[9.3.2]{Qiu}, which is defined over the integer rings of the completed maximal unramified extension of $\BQ_p$.
+To proceed, we need some preparations for computing $ (\ol {Z_{t_2g }} \cdot\ol {Z_{t_2}}) _p$.
+Note that the CM points have supersingular reductions at such $p$ (see for example \cite{GZ}) Let $\cM_{U_p}$ be the supersingular Lubin-Tate formal deformation space of level $U_p$ \cite[9.3.2]{Qiu}, which is defined over the integer rings of the completed maximal unramified extension of $\BQ_p$.
 Then the corresponding base change of the formal neighborhood of the supersingular locus in $\cX$ is given as follows: